sandialabs/sceptre-phenix-docs/src/user-administration.md

 There are two primary ways to create new users.

-1. Choose the `Create Account` link off the login page and complete all fields one the `Create a New Account` dialogue.
+1. Choose the `Create Account` link off the login page and complete all fields in the `Create a New Account` dialogue.
 This will initiate a message to an administrator's account who can then activate the account, setting the role(s) and resource name(s).